What is the Graduate Teaching Consultant Program?

 Why become a teaching consultant (TC)?

 Teaching consultants have a unique opportunity to help advance graduate teaching and learning across the university while continuing their own development as teachers.
 All TCs receive training in consulting techniques from the CTL, including how to conduct individual teaching consultations (ITCs) and mid-course reviews (MCRs).
-Additionally, TCs meet bi-weekly at the CTL as members of a teaching circle.
-These meetings are used to discuss consulting case studies, to foster inclusive teaching practices, and to learn new pedagogic techniques.

 Apply to become a TC!